martin-brajer/raid-rolls/README.md

 These are the sources for the [Raid Rolls WoW addon](https://www.curseforge.com/wow/addons/raid-rolls/).

-Raid Rolls is a lightweight addon for World of Warcraft.
+Raid Rolls is a lightweight addon for World of Warcraft (both Retail and Classic).
-Records `/roll`s of your raid/party members and simplifies items distribution.
+Records `/roll`s of your raid/party members to simplify items distribution.

 ## Features